joe7575/techage_modpack/signs_bot/README.md

     pattern                   - save the blocks behind the shield (up to 5x3x3) as template copy <size>               - make a copy of "pattern".
-Size is e.g. 3x3 (see ingame help) punch_cart                - Punch a rail cart to start it print <text>              - Output chat message for debug purposes
+Size is e.g. 3x3 (see ingame help) punch_cart                - Punch a rail cart to start it add_compost <slot>        - Put 2 leaves into the compost barrel take_compost <slot>       - Take a compost item from the barrel print <text>              - Output chat message for debug purposes take_water <slot>         - Take water with empty bucket fill_cauldron <slot>      - Fill the xdecor cauldron for a soup take_soup <slot>          - Take boiling soup into empty bowl from cauldron flame_on                  - Make fire
+    flame_off                 - Put out the fire

 #### Flow control commands